Jenpoer/cs201-g1t1-main/README.md

 3. Click on the Test Connection button to connect to the database server.
 4. Run the application using the command - "mvn spring-boot:run" in your terminal
-5. Test HTTP methods using browser or REST Client

 ### HTTP methods
 Get the list of all the businesses residing in a particular area identified by its longiture and latitude using a kd-tree and range tree respectively: